Guide - The Best of Park City

 Snowshoeing and Winter Trail Access

-What to look for: Trail conditions vary significantly with weather.
-Check current conditions before heading out.
+What to look for: Trail conditions vary significantly with weather and the time of year.
+Check trail guides and current conditions before heading out.

 Local Insight: Non-skiers are welcome everywhere—the après culture embraces everyone.
 Book Olympic Park's bobsled ride in advance; it's the most popular non-skiing winter activity and sells out during holiday weeks.